Light (anti)nuclei production in Pb-Pb collisions at $\sqrt{s_{\mathrm{NN}}}=5.02$ TeV: Results

 Figure~\ref{fig:dpratio} shows the measured d/p, \Hee/p, and \HH/p for different collision systems at different energies.
-Both the coalescence models (using both approaches, i.e. two-body and three-body coalescence~\cite{Sun:2018mqq}, and on top of UrQMD~\cite{Sombun:2018yqh,Reichert:2022mek}, which is a hybrid approach where nuclei are ultimately produced by coalescence), also the Canonical SHM (CSM)~\cite{Vovchenko:2018fiy} capture qualitatively the observed trend with multiplicity, however, none of the model curves are able to explain quantitatively all the data points.
+Both the coalescence models (using the two different approaches, i.e. two-body and three-body coalescence~\cite{Sun:2018mqq}, and on top of UrQMD~\cite{Sombun:2018yqh,Reichert:2022mek}) and the Canonical SHM (CSM)~\cite{Vovchenko:2018fiy} capture qualitatively the observed trend with multiplicity.
+The UrQMD model uses a hybrid approach where nuclei are ultimately produced by coalescence.
+However, none of the model curves are able to explain quantitatively all the data points.
 In all cases, a decrease in the ratios is observed from central Pb--Pb collisions toward peripheral Pb--Pb collisions.
 In particular, in the case of the d/p ratio, this depletion is significant when considering only the uncorrelated uncertainties.
 Such an effect is expected in transport codes modelling interactions of the nuclei in the rescattering phase following the hadron formation~\cite{Sombun:2018yqh}.

-In the SHM assuming the grand canonical ensemble, the nucleus-to-proton ratios are fixed by the temperature of the source, thus it is expected to stay constant as a function of charged-particle multiplicity.
+In the SHM assuming the grand canonical ensemble, the nucleus-to-proton ratios are fixed by the temperature of the source, thus they are expected to stay constant as a function of charged-particle multiplicity.
 However, when assuming a canonical ensemble and the exact conservation of baryon number over a defined volume, the nucleus-to-proton ratios increase from low to high multiplicities.
-The extension of the conservation volume was studied via event-by-event correlation measurement and it was found to be $V_\mathrm{c} = 1.6\pm0.2~\dd V/\dd y$~\cite{ALICE:2022amd}.
-The studies shown here thus show that a small conservation volume is needed to describe deuteron-to-proton ratio in peripheral Pb--Pb collisions within the SHM, while the production of protons requires significantly larger values of around $V_\mathrm{c} =3\mbox{--}5~\dd V/\dd y$~\cite{ALICE:2019nbs}.
+The extension of the conservation volume was studied via event-by-event correlation measurement and it was found to be $V_\mathrm{c} = (1.6\pm0.2)~\dd V/\dd y$~\cite{ALICE:2022amd}.
+The studies presented here thus show that a small conservation volume is needed to describe deuteron-to-proton ratio in peripheral Pb--Pb collisions within the SHM, while the production of protons requires significantly larger values of around $V_\mathrm{c} =3\mbox{--}5~\dd V/\dd y$~\cite{ALICE:2019nbs}.
 At the moment, there is no configuration of the SHM that is able to describe simultaneously protons and nuclei with a single set of parameters in peripheral Pb--Pb and smaller collision systems.
 The decrease of the nucleus over proton ratios going towards smaller multiplicities is also expected in coalescence models, where it is caused by the evolution of the system size with multiplicity.